preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Add users to a group
 ---------------------------------
-Only Omnia users can be added to Omnia groups.
+For 7.5 it worls this way: Only Omnia users can be added to Omnia groups.
 If you need to add other users to groups, use Dynamic groups.

+In Omnia 7.6 and later Entra ID users can be added to a group as well.

-To add Omnia users to a group, do the following:
+To add users to a group, do the following:

 1. Click the USERS button and add one or more users from the list.